tkn-tub/ns3-gym/src/spectrum/doc/spectrum.rst

 analog model is approximated from the NTSC standard, but other analog modulation standards such as PAL have similar signals.
 The approximated COFDM PSD model is in 8K mode.
-The other configurable attributes are the start frequency, signal/channel bandwidth, channel number, base PSD, antenna type, starting time, and transmit duration.
+The other configurable attributes are the start frequency, signal/channel bandwidth, base PSD, antenna type, starting time, and transmit duration.

 ``TvSpectrumTransmitter`` uses ``IsotropicAntennaModel`` as its antenna model by